CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

-(Again, we use the full path but for local files, following [working directory](basics.html#working-directory) rules.)
+(Again, we use the full path but for local files, following [working directory][working directory] rules.)

 First, take a look at the output of the merge command.
 We see that 69 cars were not matched, which means they exist in only one of the two data
 sets.
 In this case, they all exist in master data, but in general you could see a mix of the two.
 The remaining 5 observations were appropriately